GustavoFFelipe/Widget-feedget/README.md

 * Vite

 ## Hard Times
-- Until this point we no have any hard times, not yet.
+- Until this point we no have any hard times, not yet at least.